PrairieLearn/PrairieLearn/workspace_host/readme.md

 3. Run PL, either inside docker or natively.

-If you are running natively, in PL's `config.json` set `"workspaceNativeLocalhost": "localhost"`.
+If you are running natively (outside docker), in PL's `config.json` set `"workspaceNativeLocalhost": "localhost"`.

 If you are running inside docker, add the [external grading flags](https://prairielearn.readthedocs.io/en/latest/externalGrading/#running-locally-for-development) to your run command.